SEO is a big, never-ending game.

 Internet is evolving; your competitors are evolving.

-You need to remain updated and stay on top so that your website comes as the preferred result against your competitor.
+You need to remain updated and stay on top so that your website comes as the preferred result against your competitors.

 This is exactly the motive behind launching OnPage Champ: to help you stay ahead when it comes to on-page SEO.